 Ulices Renoj

-Ulices Renoj is a senior at USC Hybrid High College Prep.
+Ulices is a senior at USC Hybrid High College Prep.
 He joined KORYO to gain confidence around a group of people working to achieve the same thing and to gain skills to help others.
 He is excited to share the information he learned with as many people as possible.
 His favorite hobbies are playing soccer, listening to music, and working out.

-No Matter How Small or Big
+No Matter How Small

 Interview by Johana Martinez